Resources

 What is Group GAP?

-The USDA Group GAP is a farm food safety audit program that allows a group of producers to attain GAP certification as a group.
-Each year, all farms within the group receive annual internal audits and unannounced audits, and a subset of farms in the group receive a third party USDA audit.
-Over time all farms in the group receive a third party USDA audit.
+Each year, all operations within the group receive two internal audits conducted by North Shore EVP staff; a subset of farms in the group will also receive a third party USDA audit.
+Over time all operations in the group receive a third party USDA audit.

 Isn’t food safety certification difficult?